Matt Buchanan, co-founder and chief growth officer at Service Direct, shares tips on creating a wellness challenge to boost wellbeing and morale.

-There’s no doubt that the upcoming year will be the year of adaptation.
-Our work processes, travel experiences, and our very way of life might need to be reinvented to a certain extent.
-The Covid-19 pandemic, along with multiple other factors will make 2021 a strange year in which we’ll need to closely monitor changes and stay on top of the latest developments.
+COVID-19, along with multiple other factors will make 2021 a strange year in which we’ll need to closely monitor changes and stay on top of the latest trends in the recruiting world.

 The U.S. workforce is becoming more diverse, and a diverse workplace landscape equates an increasing need for inclusivity and support, especially among underserved populations and individuals with specialized needs.

 If you’re a leader in today’s workforce, you’ve probably experienced firsthand the distinct set of values that each generation brings to the workplace.
 While younger generations are known for prioritizing the holistic employee experience, older generations are more focused on traditional motivators like a high paycheck and prestigious title.

 Diversity makes a big difference for your business as well as for your community.
 Do you have a strategy to recruit and retain a diverse workforce?

 Learn best practices that can help you develop a top-notch employee recognition program—and avoid common pitfalls.

 Learn how remote HR teams can pull together and foster better collaboration despite the challenges of remote work.

 How can you find job candidates during COVID-19 when in-person recruiting methods are off the table?
 Here are five great ideas.

 The sudden rise in remote work creates an unprecedented situation for many hiring managers.
 Remote recruitment is now an essential aspect of the modern workplace.
 Recruiters are currently in the position to hire from a wider talent pool than ever before.